 What is the best way to vent the roof?

 ventilation is divided into two categories: Incoming air

 and Outgoing air.

 The most effective way for air to enter the roof is through

 vents that are placed in the soffits along the eves.
 Continuous

-strip vents provide the most reliable ports as well as
+strip vents provide the most air-flow.
+Rectangular vents are

-but are usually to small to provide adequate air flow.
-If the
+but must be large enough to provide adequate air flow.
+Many of

 house has gutters all soffit venting must be from underneath the